watson-developer-cloud/assistant-simple/README.md

 5. Click the ![Copy](readme_images/copy_icon.png) icon to copy the workspace ID to the clipboard.

     ![Steps to get credentials](readme_images/assistant-simple.gif)
+6. Alternate way is to setup workspace using upload.sh also set up env for the workspace.

 6. In the application folder, copy the *.env.example* file and create a file called *.env*